About the EWC, registration, the Professional Learning Passport and accreditation.

 The Education Workforce Council (EWC) is the independent regulator for the education workforce in Wales.
-The EWC’s principal aims are to contribute to improving the standards of teaching and the quality of learning in Wales, and to maintain and improve standards of professional conduct amongst teachers and persons who support teaching and learning in Wales.
+The EWC’s principal aims are to:

 - accredit programmes of Initial Teacher Education (ITE)

 - monitor compliance of accredited programmes against Welsh Government criteria

 All ITE programmes offered by partnerships in Wales are assessed, evaluated, and monitored against the Welsh Government’s criteria for the accreditation of ITE programmes in Wales.
 This is carried out by the EWC’s ITE Accreditation Board.

 Once registered with the EWC you will be required register and pay an annual registration fee to the EWC.
 The following individuals must register with the EWC:

 further education teacher

 work-based learning practitioner

 school learning support worker (teaching assistants)

 You may need to register in more than one category, depending on the work you do or intend to do, and some specific criteria.
 You will only have to pay one fee.